pawanit17/system-design-sonnets/README.md

   - Have READ replicas and WRITE master
   - Sharding service ( based on GEO, based on User ID, based on hash function )
   - Or Apache Cassandra could be a good choice.
+  - For more information on the database part, refer the below section on *My questions*.

 ![Tiktok System Design](https://user-images.githubusercontent.com/42272776/116007337-ed9a0d00-a62c-11eb-8561-986bb97596b2.jpg)